symplex/shd/images/README.md

-UHD Firmware and FPGA Images Builder
+SHD Firmware and FPGA Images Builder
 ===============================================================

 The images directory contains the following: